 When Veterans Can Get Their Meal

-Some restaurants and retailers may offer free or discounted offers on Veterans Day weekend or on Monday, Nov.
-12, when the federal government observes the holiday.
-Buffalo Wild Wings, however, extends its offer only on Sunday, Nov.
+Some restaurants and retailers may offer free or discounted offers on Veterans Day or sometimes the day before or after.
+Buffalo Wild Wings, however, extends its offer only on Nov.
 11, Veterans Day itself.

 Most of the store’s locations open at 11 am and remain open late into the night, usually until midnight, even on Sundays.
 But before going out, especially if you’re heading out late, check with your local store to be sure they’re open.